CodeSageAsh/My_Hangman/README.md

 Turn-based gameplay with separate hangman displays for each player.

 # Technical Details
-Language: Python\n
+- Language: Python
-Libraries: requests for API calls, random for word selection.\n API Used: Datamuse API for fetching words based on categories.
+- Libraries: requests for API calls, random for word selection.
+- API Used: Datamuse API for fetching words based on categories.

 ## Installation